Facebook: Fake account removal doubles in 6 months to 3B

 Nearly all of them were caught before they had a chance to become "active" users of the social network.

 In a new report, Facebook said it saw a "steep increase" in the creation of abusive, fake accounts.
-While most of these fake accounts were blocked "within minutes" of their creation, the company said this increase of "automated attacks" by bad actors meant not only that it caught more of the fake accounts, but that more of them slipped through the cracks.
+While most of these fake accounts were blocked "within minutes" of their creation, the use of computers to generate millions of accounts at a time meant not only that Facebook caught more of the fake accounts, but that more of them slipped through.

 As a result, the company estimates that 5% of its 2.4 billion monthly active users are fake accounts, or about 119 million.
 This is up from an estimated 3% to 4% in the previous six-month report.